 I’ve created several printables that you can use to play barrier games with your child.
 You can download the barrier game bundle here.

 - Clear sheet protectors to protect the scenery

 - Re-usable adhesive putty

 - A barrier (you can use a book, binder, file folder, etc)

 More Barrier Game Ideas

-You can use so many different objects to make up your own barrier games.
+You can use different items and toys to make up your own barrier games.
 Here are some ideas to get you started.